bgcarlisle/Numbat/README.md

 * Fix bug with table data entry
 * Upload new references into an already-existing reference set
 * Fixed bug where order of columns in data export sometimes doesn't match the order they appear in the extraction form
+* Fixed bug where date selector would save empty fields as 0000-00-00 instead of NULL

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.